 The maximum attachment size limit in Gmail is 25 MB.
-But there is a solution if you want to send more than 25 MB.
+But there is a solution if you need to send more than 25 MB.

 According to Google, when the file size is bigger than 25 MB Gmail will convert the attachment into a Google Drive link automatically.